 Jea Street, Jr. is a singer/songwriter born and raised in Wilmington, Delaware.
 He was inspired to become a musician during his Freshman year at Morehouse College when he joined the Morehouse College Glee Club.
-Though he enrolled at Morehouse with plans to become a doctor, he was so inspired by the power of the music he experienced as part of the famed MCGC that he dropped all of his pre-med classes during his sophomore year and began to take music classes for the first time.
+Though he enrolled at Morehouse with plans to become a doctor, he was so inspired by the power of the music he experienced as part of the famed MCGC that he dropped all of his pre-med classes during sophomore year and began to take music classes for the first time.

 Currently, Jea uses the Wolf Trap curriculum to help Head Start teachers integrate music into their teaching, as well as conducting music residencies in K-12 schools.
 He is a certified youth advocate who works with adjudicated teens and elementary students to offer support and redirection.
+He is the sole producer of a podcast called “The Sit Down with Jea Street, Jr.” which features intimate long-form conversations with interesting people.
+He is also the co-host of the Good Morning Wilmington show on DeTv.
 He is the lead singer in a corporate cover band, and serves on the boards for 302 Guns Down, inWilmington, and Muay Thai Against Drugs.
 Jea's main inspiration is his family, his community, and the high standard of artistic achievement set by great artists before him such as Duke Ellington, Donny Hathaway, and Quincy Jones.